ivan-hilckov/hello-ai-bot/docs/TECHNOLOGIES.md

 # Technology Stack Reference

-Complete reference of all technologies, frameworks, and tools used in Hello Bot template.
+Complete reference of all technologies, frameworks, and tools used in Hello AI Bot with OpenAI integration.

 ## Core Technologies